Central Texas ice storms are hard on our trees. If you know an ice storm is coming, here are some things you can do to help your trees survive.

 - Cracked or fallen branch on a utility line: call Austin Energy (512-494-9400) or your local utility company.

 - Broken or dangling branch on your property: stay away from it.
-Contact an arborist to safely remove it.
+Contact a professional tree service company to safely remove the branch and secure your property.
 If you have an orange safety cone, place it under the broken branch to warn other people.

 Tree Safety During an Ice Storm